MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutSearchCharmAds.md

 - **Landing page preview**

   Microsoft Advertising periodically takes a snapshot of your landing page in order to create the landing page preview.
-Therefore, you’ll want to create the best customer experience on your landing page.
+Therefore, youâ€™ll want to create the best customer experience on your landing page.
 It should feature relevant, compelling copy that delivers the information your potential customers need.
 Following this advice should help you achieve a high quality score.
 If a landing page is unavailable, Microsoft Advertising will instead take a snapshot of your display URL.

   There may be circumstances where it's not possible to include a preview image.
 For example, a preview might not be displayed if: